 Mitzpe Gadot (Gadot Lookout) and War Memorial

-This fortified Syrian position controlled the main road from the Galilee to the Golan and overlooked the Jordan and Hula Valleys, and protected the main road to Quneitra against a possible Israeli attack.
-From 1948 until the Six Day War, the Syrians used to shell Israeli settlements in the valley below from there.
-Agricultural workers in the fields had to work behind tanks and children spent much of their time in shelters.
-The buildings of Kibbutz Godot, which are just below this position, were destroyed twice by shelling.
+The fortified Syrian position here overlooked the Jordan River and Hula Valleys, and protected the main road to Quneitra against a possible Israeli attack.
+From 1948 until the Six-Day War, the Syrians shelled Israeli settlements in the valley below.
+Agricultural workers had to work in the fields behind tanks and children spent much of their time in shelters.
+Kibbutz Gadot, which is on the west side of the Jordan River and a bit beyond the Beit Yaakov Bridge, is just below this position and its buildings were destroyed twice by shelling.
 On the second occasion, over a thousand shells were fired on the kibbutz.
-Only after the Six Day War and when the Golan was in Israeli hands were members of the kibbutz able to lead normal tranquil lives.
-Kibbutz Gadot is on the west side of the Jordan River and just a bit beyond the Beit Yaakov Bridge.
+Only after the Six-Day War, when the Golan Heights was in Israeli hands following the Six-Day War were kibbutz members able to lead normal tranquil lives.

 Time: About 30 minutes total.

 Distance: About ¾ Km there and back.

 Type of walk: One-way path there and back.

-Difficulty: An easy trail along a concrete path.
-It is stroller and wheelchair friendly.
+Difficulty: An easy trail along a concrete path which is stroller and wheelchair friendly.

 Directions: Enter “Mitzpe Gadot” into Waze.
 The parking lot is just beyond the turning from the road.

 From the parking lot walk up the hill to the memorial.
 It is made of concrete and shaped like the entrance to a shelter.

-Just beyond the memorial is a recording explaining the significance of this site.
+Just beyond the memorial is a recording in Hebrew or English explaining the significance of this site.

 Walk along the path to the far bunker for a good view of the valley below.